PaloAltoNetworks/pan.dev/products/prisma-cloud/docs/cspm/aws-cloud-organization-onboarding.md

   ```
 </details>

-`OrganizationalUnitIds` param should be provided for Organization stack creation in the CFT for creating member roles on the specified OrganizationalUnitIds.
-Provide the organizational root OU ID (prefix r-) to run it for all the accounts under the Organization, else provide a comma-separated list of OU IDs (prefix ou-).
-Refer [AWS Organization details Guide](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_org_details.html#orgs_view_root) for more info.<br/>
+Provide a **required** `OrganizationalUnitIds` parameter in the CFT to create Organization stack.
+This will create member roles for the specified OrganizationalUnitIds.
+Specify the organizational root OU ID (prefix `r-`) to run it for all the accounts under the Organization, else provide a comma-separated list of OU IDs (prefix `ou-`).
+Refer to [AWS Organization details Guide](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_org_details.html#orgs_view_root) for more info.

-Example: OrganizationalUnitIds = "r-abcd" // r-abcd is the AWS organizational root OU ID for the ORG account which indicates that member roles should get created on all the accounts that the organization has access to.
+*Example:* `OrganizationalUnitIds = "r-abcd"`. "r-abcd" is the AWS organizational root OU ID for the ORG account which indicates that member roles should get created on all the accounts that the organization has access to.

 :::info